-He’s spoken at some of the U.S.’s most prestigious venues, including the U.S. Senate, the Smithsonian, the Chautauqua Institution, the Boston Athenaeum, Colonial Williamsburg, the American Enterprise Institute, National Defense University, and the Department of the Treasury; at marquee annual conferences convened by the Council on Foundations, the Governing Institute, the national SeaGrant Program, the HR Policy Association, the Council of State Governments and the Q Ideas Festival; at Harvard, Iowa State, Miami University of Ohio, Bowdoin, Simpson, Colby, and Bates Colleges, the University of Massachusetts, Tokyo University, the University of Belgrade and other higher education institutions; and at international gatherings like German Marshall Fund’s Atlantic Dialogues in Marakesh, the Milken Global Conference in Beverly Hills, and the Asahi World Forum in Tokyo.
+He’s spoken at some of the U.S.’s most prestigious venues, including the U.S. Senate, the Smithsonian, the Chautauqua Institution, the Boston Athenaeum, the National Academies, Colonial Williamsburg, the American Enterprise Institute, National Defense University, and the Department of the Treasury; at marquee annual conferences convened by the Council on Foundations, the Governing Institute, the national SeaGrant Program, the HR Policy Association, the Council of State Governments and the Q Ideas Festival; at Harvard, Iowa State, Miami University of Ohio, Bowdoin, Kenyon, Simpson, Colby, and Bates Colleges, the University of Massachusetts, Tokyo University, the University of Belgrade and other higher education institutions; and at international gatherings like German Marshall Fund’s Atlantic Dialogues in Marakesh, the Milken Global Conference in Beverly Hills, and the Asahi World Forum in Tokyo.

 Colin Woodard engages audiences on a wide range of engaging topics, including:

 - North American regional cultures, their origins and effects on U.S life, politics, society, and stability.

 - The elements essential to the preservation of western democracies generally and ours in particular

 - The epic struggle to create a U.S. national myth and its implications for the survival of the US.

 - Climate change and ocean conservancy

 - The surprising story and remarkable legacy of the Golden Age pirates